 Please feel free to drop by my office during my office hours for help.
 You do not need to make an appointment to come to office hours.
 At times other than my listed office hours you are welcome and encouraged to call or email me with questions about the course.
 If you have direct scheduling conflicts with my office hours and would like further help, please let me know.

-COURSE PREREQUISITE

-Math 211 with a grade C- or better.
+COURSE PREREQUISITE: Math 211 and 212, each with a grade of C- or better.